EliotBD03/EliotBD03/README.md

 ### HI THERE, I'M JULIEN OR EliotBD03 :wave:

 ## I'm a student !
-    - I'm currently doing a bachelor's degree in computer science aka the best studies 💻
+    - I'm currently starting my master's degree in computer science (aka the best studies 💻)
-    - I'm in my third year 3️⃣
-    - I would like to make an Erasmus to improve my skills in English 🇬🇧 and also to get a better understanding of the world !
+    - I'm doing a erasmis in South Korea to get a better understanding of the world !
     - I would like to be the greatest student in my class too 👨‍🎓

 ## My projects